darko55555/VueJsCourse/README.md

 ### 17-Better State Management with Vuex <a href="https://github.com/pachoyan/VueJsCourse/tree/master/17-Better%20State%20Management%20with%20Vuex">(Go)</a>

 - 1-Using the Centralized State
-- 10-Modularizing the State Management
-- 11-Using Separate Files
-- 12-Using Namespaces to Avoid Naming Problems
 - 2-Why a Centralized State Alone Won't Fix It
 - 3-Using Getters
 - 4-Mapping Getters to Properties